GMIT STUDENTS SIGN UP FOR FIRST EVER TRIATHLON AS PART OF NEW MENTAL HEALTH & WELLBEING CAMPAIGN - Galway Bay FM

 “Far too many young people don’t feel they have that support from their networks and it is a great opportunity for them to see that you can develop a supportive network by trying something different, pushing outside your comfort zone and reaping the benefits both physically and mentally”.

 A documentary will be filmed about the campaign including interviews and footage of the six students’ efforts.
-A social media campaign will also=document their activities, thoughts and progress.
-For further information contact lynne.oloughlin@gmit.ie<mailto:lynne.oloughlin@gmit.ie> .
+A social media campaign will also document their activities, thoughts and progress.
+For further information contact [email protected] .